 Data integration: N-mixture and RSF

 N-mixture and RSF both quantify habitat selection through the use of generalized linear regression on covariates X. Based on previous work [42, 43] showing that these models are similar to Inhomogeneous Poisson Point process (IPP), Lauret et al. (under review) [46] proposed to integrate these two data sources in a single model using IPP as a unifying framework.
-IPP describes the stochastic distribution of points in space when the expected density of points is correlated to environmental covariates.
+IPP describes the stochastic distribution of points in space when the expected density of points is correlated to environmental covariates, as in occupancy, N-mixture, and RSF models.
 IPP reflects the intensity λ of a spatial point process over a defined study area.
 N-mixture and RSF do not estimate the same IPP intensity λ.
 In RSF, the intercept has no biological meaning and only the relative habitat selection is estimated.
+IPP intensity λ being determined by slope coefficients β, coefficient estimates should be consistent between RSF and N-mixture.
 Then N-mixture and RSF estimate the same relative intensity of the IPP.
-IPP intensity λ being determined by slope coefficients β, coefficient estimates should be consistent between RSF and N-mixture.
 The integrated model keeps the hierarchical structure of the N-mixture and the logistic regression of the RSF and jointly estimates β parameters.

 The model is divided into the N-mixture submodel: